 I headed West along the D’Aguilar Highway (route 85 the A17) towards Yarraman.
 A wide fairly straight trunk road, with more traffic and many big trucks, but thankfully with plenty of overtaking opportunities.
 The road cuts through fairly flat and open countryside, with only a short stretch twisting up through Benarkin State Forest hills to offer some big swooping bends.
 There’s wasn’t a huge amount in Yarraman to note, other than a couple of cafes and fuel stops.

-If you’re short on time, you can take a short cut down A3 New England Highway from Yarraman on Cooyar.
-Otherwise, the roads continues North to Kingaroy – a reasonable size town with a fair bit of industry, where I managed to catch the Glendon Street Cafe before their 3pm early weekend closing.
+If you’re short on time, you can take a shortcut down A3 New England Highway from Yarraman on Cooyar.
+Otherwise, the road continues North to Kingaroy – a reasonable size town with a fair bit of industry, where I managed to catch the Glendon Street Cafe before their 3 pm early weekend closing.
 I grabbed a very reasonable burger and caught up a group of bikers touring down from somewhere several days North.

 Bunya Mountain, Cooyar, Crow’s Nest and Esk

-I didn’t hang around in Kingaroy long and promptly hit route 49 towards Bunya Mountain, another straight road cutting through the yellow sun bleached prairies and ranches.
-A discreet right hander took me into Alice Creek.
-Creek this and creek that, probably millions with same name, there’s more creeks’ here than shire’s or bury’s in the UK.
-The road shrinks to an empty single track, lined with huge cacti and soon heads up hill and deep into the Bunya Mountain forest.
+I didn’t hang around in Kingaroy long and promptly hit route 49 towards Bunya Mountain, another straight road cutting through the yellow sun-bleached prairies and ranches.
+A discreet right-hander took me into Alice Creek.
+Creek this and creek that, probably millions with the same name, there’s more creeks’ here than shire’s or bury’s in the UK.
+The road shrinks to an empty single track, lined with huge cacti and soon heads uphill and deep into the Bunya Mountain forest.